 Small melt pools are caused by the spark plug not generating enough heat.

-The wick is therefore not burning at a temperature sufficient to create a melting pool the diameter of your candle.
-Try to keep the same series of wicks, but change the dimension.
+The wick is therefore not burning at a temperature high enough to create a melting pool the diameter of your candle.
+Try keeping the same set of wicks, but changing the size.

 Don't cut your wick too much